-I’m a faculty member in Gender & Women’s Studies and Obstetrics and Gynecology at the University of Wisconsin, where I’m also affiliated with Population Health Sciences and the Center for Demography and Ecology.
+I’m a faculty member in Gender & Women’s Studies and Obstetrics and Gynecology at the University of Wisconsin, where I’m also affiliated with the La Follette School of Public Affairs, Sociology, Population Health Sciences and the Center for Demography and Ecology.

 I conduct mixed-methods research on sexuality, gender, and reproductive health—especially people’s use of condoms and other contraceptive methods.
 In all of my research and advocacy, I endeavor to help folks achieve their sexual health goals—for example, avoiding unintended pregnancy and STIs, maximizing sexual well-being—within the context of their lives, relationships, and overall health.